Vyral/terrence-boykin/_posts/2022-10-11-get-ready-for-the-homebuying-process.md

 ---
 layout: post
-title: Get Ready for the Homebuying Process
+title: Get Ready for the Home-Buying Process
 date: 2022-10-11 00:00:00
 tags:
   - Home Buyer Tips
   - Real Estate
-excerpt: A description of why our homebuyer seminar will help you mightily.
+excerpt: A description of how our homebuyer seminar will help you significantly.
 enclosure:
 pullquote: Our first-time homebuyer seminar could be the perfect thing for you.
 enclosure_type: video/mp4